Table of Contents

 Distance Culling

 Instances beyond a configurable distance are not rendered.
-Set per-group via BRG Instance Group or per-terrain via BRG Terrain Registerer.
+Set per-group via BRG GameObject Group or per-terrain via BRG Terrain Registerer.

 Screen-Size Culling

 Instances too small on screen are culled automatically, with optional fade-out.
-Configured per-prefab via BRG Prototype Extra Data.
+Configured per-prefab via BRG Prototype Extra Data / LOD Overrides.

 Dynamic Density Culling